World Leading Force Protection

 Raytheon Australia will provide Army with a ground-based surface-to-air missile system that will have a beyond-visual-range capability for the first time.
 This project is called LAND 19 Phase 7B, and it represents the inner-tier of the land-based Integrated Air and Missile Defence capability—a further step towards delivering a truly integrated joint battlespace for the ADF.

-In 2017 the Australian Government announced first pass approval to acquire the proven Raytheon/KONGSBERG National Advanced Surface to Air Missile System (NASAMS) capability that is fielded in seven nations, including the United States.
+In 2017 the Australian Government announced first pass approval to acquire the proven Raytheon/KONGSBERG National Advanced Surface to Air Missile System (NASAMS) capability that is operated by, or under delivery to, 11 nations, including the United States.
 It also selected Raytheon Australia as the Prime Systems Integrator to deliver Army’s future Short Range Ground Based Air Defence capability.
 The company also signed a risk mitigation activity contract with the Commonwealth to cover extensive risk mitigation activities in support of the program.

 NASAMS is a state-of-the-art weapon system that will enable the Army to quickly detect, engage, and destroy aircraft, unmanned aerial vehicles, and cruise missile threats.
 Further, NASAMS will reduce the effect of indirect weapons through the provision of a Counter Rocket Artillery and Mortar (C-RAM) Sense, Warn and Locate capability.
 This capability will also provide early warning and targeting information against relevant threats to deployed forces.
 It is the right system, at the right time, to fill the ADF’s existing ground based air defence capability gap.